 Later on Darrel and his wife, Lone Wolf, picked us up and we went to Hiawassee Brew for dinner.
 It turned out to be Music Bingo night and I won $15 to spend on dinner!
 After a few rounds of bingo, 2 rounds of beers, and 12 hot wings in my belly we called it a night.

 Thursday, April 1, 2021

 The uphill in the old dirt road was terrible.
-Someone driving a Jeep drive by and didn’t offer a ride.
-Thought it was kind of rude, but maybe that’s because I would offer a ride, but whatever.
+Someone driving a Jeep drove by and didn’t offer a ride.
+Thought it was kind of rude, but maybe that’s because I would offer a ride to anyone hiking the Appalachian Trail in Georgia, but whatever.

-It took about 2 hours after I joined the AT, but after even more uphill I FINALLY reached the border between Georgia and North Carolina!
+It took about 2 hours after I re-joined the Appalachian Trail in Georgia, but after even more uphill I FINALLY reached the border between Georgia and North Carolina!
 I thought I’d have a little more of an emotional reaction, but I hugged that tree real hard, took a few pictures, and I was continuing upwards on the toughest uphill so far.

 I have to say, I’m not sure why anyone quits in Georgia.
 The terrain isn’t terrible and while there are lots of ups and downs it’s not too bad.
 However, after the uphill going into North Carolina I’d understand if someone quit upon entering.

 The ascent was not only steep, but the wind was whipping and it became really cold.
 I had a lot of layers on and took my winter mittens out too.
 So glad I ended up packing them!

 Just before stopping for lunch I put my headphones in and listened to my new auto book Master of the Reveals.